 b.
 Implementation advice and best practices for SEEA.
 The London Group will encourage the adoption of best practices in the field by promoting the results of the Group's efforts via websites, through its meetings, and other means such as contributing to training.

 c.
 Development and sharing of uses, applications, and extensions of the environmental-economic accounts.
 The London Group will continue to explore means of applying the accounts to practical issues.
 These experiences will also be shared through the annual meeting and through contribution to various technical and compilation materials being developed for the SEEA.
+This will include e.g. applying SEEA to the Sustainable Development Goals, to other conventions such as the Convention on Biological Diversity and initiatives such as e.g. Green Growth.

 Governance of the London Group